sergeshustoff/dikt/README.md

 ## Usage

-Create module and declare provided dependencies.
-Use @Create to generate functions bodies for you.
+Create module provided and declare provided dependencies.
+Use @Create, @Provide, @CreateSingle and @ProvideSingle to generate functions bodies for you.
+Use @UseModules and @UseConstructors to control how dependencies are provided and what classes can be created by constructors.

-    class CarModule(
+    class SomethingModule(
         val externalDependency: Something,
     ) {
-        @CreateCached fun someSingleton(): SomeSingleton
+        @CreateSingle fun someSingleton(): SomeSingleton
         @Create fun provideSomethingElse(): SomethingElse
     }